syncfusion-content/blazor-docs/blazor/listview/how-to/chat-window-user-interface-using-listview.md

         },
         new ListDataModel {
             Text = "Jenifer",
-            Contact = "What Knid of application going to launch", Id = "4",
+            Contact = "What Kind of application going to launch", Id = "4",
             Avatar = "",
             Pic = "pic02",